Research & Evidence

 Where the Data Comes From

-Beyond Compliance: Trans Inclusion in UK Organisations is an insight survey conducted by Joanne Lockwood (SEE Change Happen) between November 2025 and January 2026.
+Beyond Compliance: Trans Inclusion in UK Organisations is an insight survey we conducted between November 2025 and January 2026.
 It captured responses from 136 organisations across the public, private, and third sectors — covering policy, governance, training, facilities, systems, culture, and external pressure.

 This is not a representative sample.
 It's a diagnostic snapshot — and the patterns it reveals are consistent enough to act on.
 The survey used 39 structured questions with a mix of single-select, multi-select, and open-text responses.